 According to the King County cashiering system database, there currently are approximately 308 transfer truck trips to and from the Cedar Hills landfill on an average weekday.
 Depending on the alternative, the number of transfer truck trips will be reduced in the future because of the county's plan to equip some or all of the transfer stations with compactors.
-The use of compactors will allow more material to be placed in each transfer truck, thereby reducing the number of trips necessary to transport the waste.
+The use of number of trips necessary to transport the waste.
 The potential transportation impacts resulting from extending the life of the Cedar Hills landfill to 2022 would be similar to those described in the 1998 final EIS for the Cedar Hills landfill site development plan (King County 1998).